pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 > snippet 1.1: tsconfig.json

-Add `tslint.json` in project’s root directory and copy paste the json content from snippet 1.2
+Add `tslint.json` in the project’s root directory and copy-paste the JSON content from the following code snippet (snippet 1.2)

 ```json
 {